Class-Action Lawsuits You May be Eligible for and How to Apply for Them

 If you made a debit or credit card purchase at certain Arby’s restaurants in Alabama, Connecticut, Florida, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Utah, Virginia, West Virginia, Wisconsin, Wyoming, you may be eligible for up to $5,000 and identity theft protection.

-For a full list of locations and more information, click here.
 The deadline to submit a claim is July 13.

 How To Apply to Join a Class Action